 Roman roads – despite their professional construction – were often damaged because of use and weather.
-Interestingly, mentioned above scientists noted that on the streets of Pompeii you can see numerous droplets, chips and iron stains.
+Interestingly, as mentioned above scientists noted that on the streets of Pompeii, you can see numerous droplets, chips and iron stains.
 They found such cases 434 times.

-The above observations clearly suggest that defects, ruts and holes in the roads (which were not only dangerous but also uncomfortable for travelers) were just fulfilled with molten iron, so that the streets could be used without problems.
+The above observations clearly suggest that defects, ruts and holes in the roads (which were not only dangerous but also uncomfortable for travellers) were just fulfilled with molten iron so that the streets could be used without problems.
 Interestingly, even traces of ceramics were found, which served as a complement to the roads.

 Picture A shows a drop of iron; B, C and D stain.